 The local authority must also assess the needs of young carers as they approach adulthood.
 For instance, many young carers feel that they cannot go to university or enter employment because of their caring responsibilities.
 Transition assessments and planning must consider how to support young carers to prepare for adulthood and how to raise and fulfil their aspirations.

 The local authority must consider the impact on other members of the family (or other people the authority may feel appropriate) of the person receiving care and support.
 This will require the authority to identify anyone who may be part of the person’s wider network of care and support.
-For example, caring responsibilities could have an impact on siblings’ school work, or their aspirations to go to university.
+For example, caring responsibilities could have an impact on siblings’ schoolwork, or their plans to go to university.
 Young carers’ assessments should include an indication of how any care and support plan for the person/s they care for would change as a result of the young carer’s change in circumstances.
 For example, if a young carer has an opportunity to go to university away from home, the local authority should indicate how it would meet the eligible needs of any family members that were previously being met by the young carer.

 The transition assessment should support the young person and their family to plan for the future, by providing them with information about what they can expect.
 All transition assessments must include an assessment of: